jasurbektoshpolatov/Game-of-rats/README.md

 # Machine Learning
 I have used Logistic Regression for predict how many employees will leave from the company and how many employees stay
 # Conclusion
-I think, this company very well work and so many employees is going to stay to work So don't worry
+I think, this company very well work and so many employees is going to stay to work, So don't worry